danielstocks/lizard/BACKLOG.md

 - Feature: Play entire game of multiple rounds in CLI (stateful)
 - Feature: Play single round in CLI (stateful)
 - Feature: Core Game Logic

-## Roadmap
-- Feature: Implement proper Prison Rules
-- Feature: Randomize dealer offset at start of game
-- Feature: Dealer choses trump card if trump card is LIZARD
-- Feature: Make a bot that can actually play :D (Not just random)
-- Feature: Scoresheet (both for CLI and web UI)
-- Feature: Persist games in SQLite
-- Chore: // @ts-check all the things!
-- Bug: I don't have to play Snake here
-    On the table: [ 'S14', 'C8' ]
-    Your hand: [ 'SNAKE', 'D6' ]
-    What card do you want to play?
-    => D6
-    invalid play: D6